(Used - 1499.99 USD)

-The Fairy Cycle was one of Colson's most famous, and first, bicycles.
-This was a very popular child's bicycle in the 1920s, and it was marketed to children in the United States and Great Britain.
-For many people during this time, the Fairy was the first bicycle they, or their children ever owned.
+The Fairy Cycle was one of Colson’s most famous, and first, bicycles.
+This bicycle was trendy in the 1920s, and it was marketed to children in the United States and Great Britain.
+For many people during this time, the Fairy was the first bicycle they or their children ever owned.

 Most Colson bikes were sold by different retailers, and they usually carried the names of the retailers selling them.
 The primary brand names Colson bicycles were sold under were Firestone and Goodyear, but they also had much smaller names, including local shops and hardware companies of the time.

 The Colson Company produced many different bicycle models.
 One of their more famous models was the “Motorbike.”
 Other models, designed exclusively for retailers, include the “Clipper,” Firestone Cruiser, and Super Cruiser.
 Some of these models were only built for one year, so they are highly sought after in the vintage world of cycling.

 The Colson Company manufactured bicycles from 1917 to 1953 in Ohio before being bought out by a different company.
 In 1954 a company called Evans Products purchased the Colson bicycle division and rebranded many famous Colson bikes for different retailers, after which there were sold under the name Evans-Colson and eventually just Evans bicycles.
 By 1962, the Evans Company no longer produced bicycles, thus ending the era of Colson.

 Did you know…?